debruijn/adventofcode/README.md

 - More utility functions for common operations or data structures
 - Redo days from 2021/2022 that use numpy without numpy
 - Redo (more) days in other languages I might want to learn, like Rust or Go, or calling those implementations in Python
+  - While I might still add more experimentation for calling another language from Python, my general AoC work in other languages will now be in a new repo: [more-adventofcode](https://github.com/debruijn/more-adventofcode).